gakonst/ethers-rs/ethers-middleware/README.md

 ```
 ## Example of a middleware stack using a builder

-Ethers provides a builder utility to compose a [`Middleware`](ethers_providers::Middleware) stack.
+Each [`Middleware`](ethers_providers::Middleware) implements the trait [MiddlewareBuilder](crate::MiddlewareBuilder) to help composition of a [`Middleware`](ethers_providers::Middleware) stack.
 As usual the composition acts in a wrapping fashion.
 Adding a new layer results in wrapping its predecessor.
 Builder can be used as follows:
 ```rust
 use ethers_providers::{Middleware, Provider, Http};